zafarrafii/Zaf-Matlab/README.md

 # Julia's DCT-II (Julia does not have a DCT-I, III, and IV!)
 julia_dct2 = dct(audio_signal, 1);

-# DCT-I, II, III, and IV, Julia's version, and their differences displayed
+# DCT-I, II, III, and IV, Julia's version, and their errors displayed
 Pkg.add("Plots")
 using Plots
 plotly()